undergroundgardenclub/lattice/README.md

 ATM, everything is setup to run locally.
 There are two primary pieces:

-> **Hardware**: Build/setup instructions are in the `/devices` directory.
-We're using a Raspberry Pis for good video/audio processing.
-Once interaction patterns are sturdy, we'll create our regalpunk aesthetic head piece and custom hardware.
+> **Hardware**: Build and setup instructions are in the `/devices` directory.
+We're using Raspberry Pis to simplify using this tool and ensuring good video/audio processing.
+Once interaction patterns are sturdy, we'll create our regalpunk aesthetic head piece and hardware configuration.

-> **AI Agents**: Accepts mp4 queries from devices, parses them for an action to take, and passes it to a respective tool/process.
-Queries a human can make are in `actor_tools.py`.
+> **AI Agents**: Backend parses multimedia queries from devices, determines actions to take (starting queries in `actor_tools.py`), and passes it to a respective tool/process.
 Passive AI agent activity will be worked on next.

-All interactivty with AI agents happens through devices.
-Viewing the data directly and/or in a web UI is an anti-pattern and a sign that our edge hardware design patterns are failing.
+We want to push exploration of interactivity on devices and the edge.
+Viewing the data directly and/or in a web UI is an anti-pattern and a sign that our edge hardware patterns are failing.
+At most, we may create it to provide permalinks to artifacts created by AI agents.

 ##### RUNNING LOCALLY

-- Create your `.env` file, which requires a few services which you will see env vars for in the backend's `env.py`
+- Create an `.env` file in the root directory for docker compose.
+This requires a few services which you will see in the backend `env.py`
-- Build your [HALO](/device/halo/) hardware device (instructions in [sub-directory](/device/halo/))
+- Build/setup your [HALO](/device/halo/) hardware device (instructions in [sub-directory](/device/halo/))
-- Start a `ngrok` tunnel pointing at the local API
+- Start a `ngrok` tunnel pointing at the local API for your device to send data through (to be improved/changed)
 - Ensure your hardware device's API url env param is pointing at that ngrok tunnel endpoint (may require forcing to `http` at the moment)
 - Triple click to begin your omnipresecent observer!
-- Build collective knowledge, informing future actions you and your friends will take
+- Build collective knowledge, informing future actions you and your collective will take.

 ---

 ### CONTRIBUTING

-If you want to explore and contribute, open up some discssions, issues, and PRs about your wild ideas.
-Given this is a hardware+software pursuit, we will spend a lot of time in the Github discussions to help folks get started and explore (at least until there is a hosted version of LATTICE that is coordinating improvements through our shared experiences)
+Open up some discssions, issues, and PRs about your wild ideas.
+We want to use Github discussions to ensure knowledge can be found by new folks setting up their systems.
+In the not so distant future, we can build a lattice system for contributors to work together through.